azamzow/isPalindrome/README.md

 ### Description

 This project has a Queue Implementation (in three ways), a Stack Implementation (in three ways), and a isPalindrome (using Stack and Queue).
-The three ways that they are implemented is array-based list-based, and reference-based.
+The three ways that they are implemented is array-based, list-based, and reference-based.

 1) TestQueue.java utilizes the three Queue implementations in the classes QueueArrayBased.java, QueueReferenceBased.java, and QueueListBased.java.
 Each of these classes implement queueInterface class.